somemarsupials/CV/README.md

 I'm interested in programming and computer science.
 My journey began when I started tinkering with Python, which I've taught myself over the course of the past three years.
 Given that I enjoyed doing this in my spare time, I decided to leave my role as an environmental consultant and learn to develop software.

-Since completing a web development course at [Makers Academy](#makers-academy), I've become proficient in Ruby and JavaScript.
+Since completing a full stack web development course at [Makers Academy](#makers-academy), I've become proficient in Ruby and JavaScript.
 I've also gained experience with a range of web technologies, including React, web sockets, Rails and Express.
 I'm really keen to continue on my journey and find a place where I can learn and improve as a developer.

 ## Sample projects